RR-2000/GRAB_MDM/README.md

-## GRAB_MDM: A tweaked version of the GRAB repository for the GMDM pipeline of models
+## GRAB_MDM: A tweaked version of the GRAB repository for the GMDM pipeline

 The setup of the repository remains the same as listed below by the original authors.